Short-term health plans in California

 There were fewer than 10,000 short-term plans in effect in California at the end of 2017 – as opposed to 1.4 million people with ACA-compliant coverage purchased through Covered California, the state’s health insurance exchange.

 Regulators in California addressed short-term plans – and their shortcomings – on several occasions.
 In October 2017, immediately after President Trump issued an executive order directing federal agencies to expand access to short-term plans, California Insurance Commissioner, Dave Jones, issued a press release stating that “increased sale of short-term policies that don’t cover essential health care needs or comply with most rules that apply to health insurance will harm consumers and create health insurance market instability.”

 In February 2018, the Trump Administration proposed new rules for short-term plans (essentially rolling back the restrictions that the Obama Administration had implemented).
 The new rules were finalized in August 2018.

 But in April 2018, Commissioner Jones sent a letter to the Trump Administration, calling the proposed expansion of short-term plans “an attack on the integrity of the nation’s health insurance markets.”
 Jones expressed his strong opposition to the proposed regulations, stating that “although touted as being an affordable alternative to ACA-compliant coverage, these [short-term] policies return us to a race to the bottom rather than providing a meaningful alternative.”

 And ultimately, California decided to simply ban short-term plans altogether.
-Kaiser and Blue Shield of California were among the health insurers that supported SB910, calling for a ban on short-term health plans.
+Kaiser and Blue Shield of California were among the health insurers that supported SB910, calling for a ban on short-term health insurance in California.
 Notably, however, Anthem Blue Cross was the only major California health insurer to oppose the measure.
 None of those insurers directly sold short-term health insurance in 2018, but Anthem Blue Cross partnered with IHC to market short-term coverage in California prior to 2019.